 If you have a limited budget for a sunroom and have some experience with DIY projects, opting for a sunroom kit may be right for you.
 Using a kit and doing your own work means you won’t have to pay for labor.
 However, it’s important to remember that you get more than just labor when you hire a contractor.
 Saving up to have a professional team create your project will give you more return by allowing you to have a custom design that complements your home.

 Dulando Screen & Awning specializes in patio enclosures, which, of course, includes sunroom installations.
-For almost 50 years, Dulando has been building sunrooms to the specifications of their customers.
+For over 50 years, Dulando has been building sunrooms to the specifications of their customers.
 To learn more about our work and what we can do to make your summers more pleasant, please contact us today at 407-862-6060 or fill out our online form and one of our design consultants will schedule a meeting with you at your home.